tkoenigGIT/FutureState/README.md

 -----------------------------------------------------

  **1. File Naming Conventions**

+Our team tends to use Camel case for naming files.
+The first letter of the filename is lowercase and the first letter of each subsequent concatenated word is capitalized.
+For example: backColor

 Rule #1: Avoid using special characters in a file name. \ / : * ? “ < > | [ ] & $ , .
 Rule #2: Use underscores instead of periods or spaces.